Nia-Cao/emmVRC-Server/README.md

 This is a project to replicate the emmVRC API server in C# using the .net WEB API.
 Based on work from ERROR#0418 and reverse-engineering the emmVRC mod itself.

+Basic core functions are now implimented.
+Auth needs PIN creation adding and JWT generation then it will be ready for a first release.

 ## Currently working:
     [x]Basic authentication